winstonchiong/decisionlabucsf.github.io/_pastsem/2018-11-19_data-sharing-dementia.md

 duty to respect patients’ right to participate in research, or the barrier to international research collaboration presented by inconsistent data sharing laws, the article addresses vulnerable populations and consenting challenges in general.
 Members of our group shared personal experiences addressing contradictory patient and caregiver claims, managing double de-identified patient data, and hesitating to share data within a competitive research environment.
-It can be challenge to clarify the concept of data sharing so as to accurately inform patients and debunk slippery slope arguments about what researchers can and cannot achieve with an individual’s data.
+It can be a challenge to clarify the concept of data sharing so as to accurately inform patients and debunk slippery slope arguments about what researchers can and cannot achieve with an individual’s data.